camp3rm/React_Quiz/React_Quiz/README.md

 ## How to run the application(basic steps):

 ### Basic steps:
  1. Clone the repository.
-Source to repo "https://github.com/camp3rm/React_Quiz"
+Source to repo github.com/camp3rm/React_Quiz
- 2. Instalation of node_modules( NodeJS and npm )
+ 2. Instalation of node_modules( yarn ):
+    - npm install -g yarn
+    - Open and write in the terminal: cd path/to/your/projeсt
+    - Install dependencies: yarn install
- 3. Run the project (Open project and write in your terminal npm start)
+ 3. Run the project:
+    - Write in the terminal: yarn start

 ***